bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 - add or subtract duration from datetime
 - calculate duration difference between 2 datetimes
 - convert datetime to different (fixed) timezones
-- convert between datetime to Epoch seconds from a fixed Epoch date
+- convert between datetime to Epoch seconds relative to an Epoch date
-- support multiple Epoch dates (Unix, NTP, GPS, custom, etc)
+- support multiple Epoch dates (Unix, NTP, GPS, TIOS, Y2K, custom)
-- set and retrieve the date and time from the hardware clock on the calculator
+- set and retrieve datetime from the hardware clock
     - supported by 84+ and 84+SE
     - not supported by 83+ and 83+SE